hyperagon/hyperagon.github.io/content/posts/es.md

 The Library folder is hidden by default on recent OS X versions.
 See this article to show it:

-## Add Outifts (they all take mass but outfits will go negative and still work)
+## Add Outifts (they all take mass but outfits dpace will go negative and still work)

 ```
 	"Cargo Expansion" 99